Arteris

-Arteris, Inc. is a multinational technology firm that develops the on-chip interconnect fabric technology and IP-XACT-based IP deployment technology used to create System-on-Chip (SoC) semiconductor designs for a variety of devices, particularly in automotive electronics, artificial intelligence/machine learning and consumer markets.
-The company specializes in the development and distribution of Network-on-Chip (NoC) interconnect Intellectual Property (IP) and IP deployment technology used in the development of systems-on-chip.
-It is best known for its flagship product, Arteris FlexNoC, which by 2013 was used in more than 60 percent of mobile and wireless SoC designs.
-The company offers a cache coherent interconnect IP product line called Ncore as well as a last level cache called CodaCache.
-As a result of its acquisition of Magillem Design Services, the company also offers a suite of IP deployment products primarily based on the IEEE 1685 IP-XACT standard.
+Arteris, Inc. is a multinational technology firm headquartered in Campbell, California.
+It develops the Network-on-Chip (NoC) on-chip or chiplet interconnect IP and System-on-Chip (SoC) integration automation software used to create semiconductor designs for a variety of devices, particularly in automotive electronics, artificial intelligence/machine learning, enterprise computing, communications and consumer markets.
+The company specializes in the development and distribution of Network-on-Chip (NoC) interconnect Intellectual Property (IP) and SoC integration automation software products used in the development of semiconductors.

-Arteris, Inc. is headquartered in Campbell, California.
-K. Charles Janac is the company’s President and CEO.

-In 2012, the Silicon Valley San Jose Business Journal ranked Arteris as the 4th fastest-growing private company in Silicon Valley.
-Arteris was also on the Inc. 500 list of America’s fastest growing companies for two years running.
+It is best known for its flagship product, Arteris FlexNoC.
+Its technology has been shipped in over 3.75 billion units as of Q1-2025.
+The company offers a non-coherent smart NoC IP called FlexGen and a cache coherent interconnect IP product called Ncore as well as a last level cache called CodaCache.
+As a result of its acquisition of Magillem Design Services and Semifore, the company also offers a suite of IEEE-1685 IP-XACT and SystemRDL standards-based SoC integration automation software products.